Iltwats/Limit-Order-Book/README.md

   Currently, if app crashes or stops all the the data is gone and we cannot restore the state.

-  The persistence layer could be one that logs all executed trades and orders to a document (like a write-ahead log).
+  The persistence layer could be one that logs all executed trades and orders to a document (like a **write-ahead log**).
 In case of a crash or application restart, the system should be able to restore its state from this log file.
   This approach will allow the application to recover its order book and trades upon restart.

   Proposed Change:
-  - **Write-Ahead Logging (WAL)**: Every action that alters the state of the service, such as placing an order, modifying an order, canceling an order, or executing a trade—is immediately logged to a file (order_book.log) before updating the in-memory state.
+  - **Write-Ahead Logging (WAL)**: Every action that alters the state of the service, such as placing an order, modifying an order, canceling an order, or executing a trade—is immediately logged to a file (`order_book.log`) before updating the in-memory state.
 - **Asynchronous File Operations**: Utilizing asynchronous file I/O operations using the `aiofiles` library to write log entries without blocking the event loop, which will support the single-threaded approach as well.
 - **State Restoration on Startup**: After application startup, the system will reads the log file and sequentially replay all the recorded actions to rebuild the order book and trade history.

 Furthur on this file, can be connected to database service, to support changes on both sides.

+### 3. WebSocket Integration
+We can make use of AWS API Gateway (`Websocket APIs`) to establish two way communication between client and server, once that is done services can push data to clients without requiring clients to make an explicit request.